JustinBJo/TUDCSE/CSE2510_ML/3)supervised_learning.md

-# Parametric densities
+# Supervised Learning: Discriminative vs Generative

 ---
 ## 0. Models
 We do not have the true distributions but only the sampled dataset from them.
 In order to classify the objects and train the model, we have to approximate p(y|x) or p(x|y),p(y). <br>
-We will consider:
+We have few ways to divide different approaches:
 - Discriminative vs generative models
 - Parametric vs non-parametric models
+- Linear vs non-linear models

 ## 1. Discriminative models vs Generative models
 1. Discriminative model